 At the end of the course, students will compare Spartan and Cretan society to reflect on the similarities and differences between the two.

 |Pre-requisites||Visiting students should usually have at least 3 courses in Classics related subject matter(at least 2 of which should be in Ancient History) at grade B or above (or be predicted to obtain this) for entry to this course.
 We will only consider University/College level courses.

 Course Delivery Information

 |Not being delivered|

-x. an ability to access, understand, and employ the standard conventions in the field, from publisher's conventions (e.g. bibliographical styles, referencing systems, text displays, etc.) to scholarly conventions in the study of evidence pertaining to ancient Sparta and Crete (e.g. epigraphic abbreviations, legal and literary referencing, etc.).
+- demonstrate in written examination, coursework and class discussion, an ability to access, understand, and employ the standard conventions in the field, from publisher's conventions (e.g. bibliographical styles, referencing systems, text displays, etc.) to scholarly conventions in the study of evidence pertaining to ancient Sparta and Crete (e.g. epigraphic abbreviations, legal and literary referencing, etc.);

 |Graduate Attributes and Skills